Verde River – Diamond-S Flow Restoration

 The Verde River Water Restoration Certificate® (WRC) flow restoration project is located near Camp Verde, AZ.
 Under historical conditions, area irrigators diverted the majority of the river’s flow into their irrigation canals during the dry summer months.
 Typically, the canal system would divert 30 or more cubic feet per second of flow from the river, and water that was not used by irrigators would flow through a five mile long ditch and be returned to the river at the end of the ditch.
 The consequence of this very large diversion is that the mainstem Verde River is seasonally dewatered over a 4.5+ mile section where the ditch bypasses water around the natural river channel.

-The Nature Conservancy’s Verde River team coordinated with local irrigators to propose a solution: if funds could be raised to install new infrastructure in the ditch system—such as modern, automated control structures that allow the irrigators to precisely control how much water they divert—irrigators agreed that they could meet their farming needs while leaving significant amounts of “restored” water in the Verde River.
-BEF partnered with The Nature Conservancy to provide funding to help advance the first two phases of this project.
-And while restored flows will be closely monitored and tracked, we anticipate that the project will restore up to 4 cubic feet per second of new flow to the Verde River during the first full phase of this project.
+Partnering with The Nature Conservancy, this project coordinates with local irrigators to install new infrastructure in the ditch system—such as modern, automated control structures that allow the irrigators to precisely control how much water they divert—helping them meet their farming needs while leaving significant amounts of “restored” water in the Verde River.

 ** This resource has been reviewed and found to meet the BEF Flow Program Certification Criteria for Evaluating Proposals to Secure Environmental Flows by the National Fish and Wildlife Foundation.